Erotic fiction is very popular, but finding ways to promote erotica ebooks is a challenge.

 One last suggestion

-If you are looking for online promotion for your erotica titles, Whizbuzz Books accepts erotica titles for its one year promotion package.
+If you are looking for online promotion for your erotic fiction titles, Whizbuzz Books accepts erotica titles for its one-year promotion package.
 However, you should first read the submission guidelines carefully to make sure your titles are acceptable.